Skip to content

 Confusing the ⌀ prefix with a diameter dimension

 The ⌀ symbol in the second compartment means the tolerance zone is cylindrical (diametral), not that the feature diameter is being controlled.
-A position callout of ⌀0.010 means the axis must fall within a 0.010 in. diameter cylinder — it says nothing about the hole size.
+A position callout of ⌀0.010 means the axis must fall within a 0.010 in. diameter cylinder.
+It says nothing about the hole size.

 Fix: The hole size is specified separately (basic dimension or limit dimension).
 The FCF controls where the hole is, not how big it is.